This post is for: anyone filming their own videos for their website

 This isn’t a very expensive set-up, and it’s well worth the money because you gain such an impressive boost in the quality of the sound in your videos.
 The lapel microphone picks up more depth and richness in the speaker’s voice, and the audio recorder ensures that everything is captured faithfully.
 The result is a video that sounds very professional, and not at all “homemade”!

-Though the choices for mics and recorders are many, and this isn’t meant as an endorsement of any specific products, these are the items that we use on our own videos: this ATR3350 lav mic and this Roland R-05 digital audio recorder.
+Though the choices for mics and recorders are many, and this isn’t meant as an endorsement of any specific products, these are the items that I use on our own videos: this ATR3350 lav mic and this Roland R-05 digital audio recorder.